guptaryan73/MentorConnect/README.md

 Our Admin Dashboard provides administrators with comprehensive tools to manage all users registered on the application.
 This feature ensures that administrators can maintain control over the platform's user base and perform various administrative tasks efficiently.

 * __User Management__: View all users in a table format on the Admin Dashboard page.
-Administrators can also edit patient and therapist information, create new users including administrators, and delete user accounts if necessary.
+Administrators can also edit mentee and mentor information, create new users including administrators, and delete user accounts if necessary.
 * __Search and Filter__: Search users by keywords and filter the table accordingly.
 * __Sorting Table__: Sort the user table by clicking on headings such as email or username in ascending or descending order.

-### Therapist Shopping Cart System
+### Shopping Cart System

-Our application features a therapist shopping cart system, allowing users to browse and "purchase" live chat sessions with therapists.
-Although a payment integration system is not yet implemented, patients can simulate the process of adding therapists to their cart and checking out.
+Our application features a mentor shopping cart system, allowing users to browse and "purchase" live chat sessions with mentors.
+Although a payment integration system is not yet implemented, mentees can simulate the process of adding mentors to their cart and checking out.

-* __Therapist Listings__: Any user can view a list of available therapists for live chat sessions.
+* __Therapist Listings__: Any user can view a list of available mentors for live chat sessions.
-* __Shopping Cart__: Registered patients can add or remove therapists to their shopping cart and proceed to the Checkout page.
+* __Shopping Cart__: Registered mentees can add or remove mentors to their shopping cart and proceed to the Checkout page.
 The Checkout cart page also displays the total price including tax for the cart items.
-* __Invoice Generation__: Patients can print an invoice PDF of their order from the Checkout page.
+* __Invoice Generation__: Mentees can print an invoice PDF of their order from the Checkout page.
-* __Order Confirmation__: After confirming their cart and checking out, patients are navigated to a Thank You page and receive an email confirmation.
-They can start a live chat session with the ordered therapist immediately.
+* __Order Confirmation__: After confirming their cart and checking out, mentees are navigated to a Thank You page and receive an email confirmation.
+They can start a live chat session with the ordered mentor immediately.
-* __Pricing Plans__: 4 different pricing plans are available for therapist sessions: Trial, 1 Month, 3 Months, and 1 Year (mocked up to reasonable timeframes in minutes).
+* __Pricing Plans__: 4 different pricing plans are available for mentor sessions: Trial, 1 Month, 3 Months, and 1 Year (mocked up to reasonable timeframes in minutes).

 ### Live Chat Session

-We enable real-time communication between therapists and patients using Socket.io.
+We enable real-time communication between mentors and mentees using Socket.io.
 This feature allows for seamless live chat sessions, enhancing the user experience.

-* __Real-Time Communication__: Bi-directional private communication for live therapist chat sessions.
+* __Real-Time Communication__: Bi-directional private communication for live mentor chat sessions.
-* __Contact Information__: Both patient and therapist can access each other’s phone numbers during the live chat session for private communication via text or phone call.
+* __Contact Information__: Both mentee and mentor can access each other’s phone numbers during the live chat session for private communication via text or phone call.
 * __Session Timer__: Display of remaining session time in real-time, with the chat ending automatically when time expires.

 ### Easter Egg